 Ports are opening up!
-Last week I was in Tacoma, WA watching container ships waiting to be loaded.
+Last week, I was in Tacoma, WA, watching container ships waiting to be loaded.
 One of my favorite website/apps is www.VesselFinder.com.
-You can track any ship in the world, see which ports are busy and crowded and which have lighter loads.
+You can track any ship in the world to see which ports are busy and crowded and which have lighter loads.
 It’s a terrific way to keep your customers updated on shipments and fun to watch at the same time.

 The best thing you can do for faster movement of your products or containers is to make sure all your documents are in line and that you have an excellent customs broker.
-Clearit, a customs broker for the U.S. and Canada, have excellent client communications and are efficient in getting shipments cleared and onto a truck.
+Clearit, a customs broker for the U.S. and Canada, has excellent client communications and is efficient in getting shipments cleared and onto a truck.

 Prices, however, are still high.
 Although not at the levels they were six months ago, it’s still more expensive than it was a few years ago.
 We don’t anticipate that getting any better.

 Trucking is all about networking!
 Make sure you have a solid relationship with your freight partners.
 To see who is moving and at what cost, visit www.Freightos.com to check on routes and pricing.

 Much like Clearit, they have a great portal, and communication is good.
 Knowing where your products are in transit and potential blockers is critical at this stage.